alistermada/age-calculator/README.md

 #Age Calculator

-A simple AngularJS app that takes two dates or times and calculates their difference (i.e. age).
-Can take dates (days, months, and years) as well as time (hours and minutes) as inputs.
+A simple AngularJS app that takes two sets of date and time and calculates their difference (i.e. age).
+Outputs age in years, months, days, hours and minutes.

-Note: Still far from complete.